-Similarly the citizenship of the people contained in article 6 of the constitution as "Bangladeshi" was amended by the Fifth Amendment and it has been retained in the Fifteenth Amendment.
-In the original 1972 constitution this article read thus:
+Similarly the citizenship of the people contained in article 6 of the constitution as "Bangladeshi" was amended by the Fifth Amendment and

 "6.
 The citizenship of Bangladesh shall be determined and regulated by law.
 (2) The people of Bangladesh shall be known as Bangalees."